Getting Started

 Subdirectories

-Introducing subdirectories allows namspacing queries.
+Introducing subdirectories allows namespacing queries.
 This provides a way to further organize and group queries conceptually.
 For instance, you could define blog queries separate from user queries access them on distinct properties of the queries object.

 Assume the blogs.sql and users.sql files both contain a -- name: get_all query.

-├── blogs
+├── blogs/

 │ └── blogs.sql